|Has Nested in Park|

 You can see Carolina Chickadees in any part of the park.
 They have nested in numerous locations, including near the bridge.

-Carolina Chickadees are smaller than most warblers and have a tiny bill.
-The sexes are similar.
-They are easily recognizable by their black cap and bib and their white cheek.
+Carolina Chickadees are easily recognizable by their black cap and bib and their white cheek.
+They are smaller than most warblers and have a tiny bill.
 The only warbler who looks remotely like them is the much larger Blackpoll, who also has a black cap and white cheek, but you are unlikely to ever mistake one for the other.
+The sexes are similar, and adult plumage looks the same in the spring and the fall.

 The call of the Carolina Chickadee is chick-a-dee-dee-dee.
 The song, which you can hear at Monticello during the spring, is a series of 4 high notes — fee-bee-bee-bay.Hear the vocalizations of the Carolina Chickadee.

-When not breeding, Carolina Chickadees often join mixed flocks of small songbirds, including titmice, nuthatches, kinglets, warblers, and others.
+Carolina Chickadees frequently visit bird feeders.
+When not breeding, they often join mixed flocks of small songbirds, including titmice, nuthatches, kinglets, warblers, and others.
 Members of the flock have a better chance to find food, because they follow the most effective foragers.
 The flock also provides safety in numbers against predators.

 Origin of Names